Coppice Primary

 Hello everyone!
 Welcome to the Squirrels class page.
 Here you will find some helpful resources and information and also an overview of what we will be getting up to this half term.

-In Reception, Miss Early is the class teacher and Mrs Tomlinson, Mrs Rowely, Miss Kean and Mrs Newton are the Early Years Practitioners who will be working with the children throughout the week.
+In Reception, Mrs Bales is the class teacher and Mrs Tomlinson, Mrs Rowely, Mrs Newton and Miss Hall are the Early Years Practitioners who will be working with the children throughout the week.

 Miss Harrison is the Early Years Co-ordinator who will be popping in lots to check we are having lots of fun whilst we learn.
 She will also be taking Squirrel Class for our weekly Forest School Session!